quan821223/RPi-GATT/README.md

 # RPi-GATT
 If you have problem about testing your deivce's ble function. the project will Help you test your device that contains BLE function.

+A simple tool project with serial-tool communication using your Raspberry PI and python. the tool applied gatt and serial interface to communicate with your device.
+---
 ## Prerequisites

 These have some tools you need to pick up.